genjax-dev/genjax-chi/README.md

 ## Citing GenJAX

+If you're using GenJAX for your research, there are multiple ways to cite it:
+- If you'd like to cite the software, use the [`CITATION.cff`](https://github.com/ChiSym/genjax/blob/main/CITATION.cff)
-To cite GenJAX, please use the following BibTeX entry for [our initial work on programmable variational inference](https://dl.acm.org/doi/10.1145/3656463):
+- If you'd like to cite academic papers about the software, please use the following BibTeX entry for [our initial work on programmable variational inference](https://dl.acm.org/doi/10.1145/3656463):

 ```bibtex
 @article{10.1145/3656463,